 Symmetric Gothic building

-The central hall, beneath the central dome displays the Hungarian Coronation Regalia that include the Holy Crown of Hungary, Orb, Scepter, and a Renaissance sword.
-These are well guarded by the two guards who stand besides it and change their position every few minutes in army style and this is worth a watch.
+The central hall, beneath the central dome, displays the Hungarian Coronation Regalia that includes the Holy Crown of Hungary, Orb, Scepter, and a Renaissance sword.
+These are well guarded by the two guards who stand beside it and change their position every few minutes in army style and this is worth a watch.
 One must be careful though of not coming in the way of their swords.
 The jewels kept here have changed many hands before they reached here.
-This hall’s interiors are in dark green and gold with a chandelier hanging from an inverted double layers flower petal like ceiling.
+This hall’s interiors are in dark green and gold with a chandelier hanging from an inverted double layers flower petal-like a ceiling.
 Faint light comes through the stained glass windows lined above a viewing gallery.
 Statues of various kings and rulers adorn the walls of this hall along with their coats of arms.

 A long corridor with pink pillars, round red seats and glass windows allowing lights inside leads you to the Assembly Hall.
 The shimmer in this hall compares to that of the State Opera House and makes the central hall look sober.
 The light color of the wooden furniture adds to the Golden hue of the hall.
 The high seat for the speaker reminded me of a similar setting in Indian Parliament except that here there are exquisite paintings behind the seat.
 The hall looks smaller than ours but is very well maintained.

-First floor has viewing and media galleries.
-Just outside the assembly hall I noticed a curious brass plate with large grooves in it.
+The first floor has viewing and media galleries.
+Just outside the assembly hall, I noticed a curious brass plate with large grooves in it.
 And a number engraved on each groove.
-Guide played the guessing game and when we gave up.
+The guide played the guessing game and when we gave up.
 She told us that these are meant to be cigar holders and the numbers correspond to the parliamentarians.
-So each of them has their own cigar holding place.
+So each of them has their own cigar holding the place.
 It made me wonder if you really need to put those numbers.
 And the guide’s smile said well if it avoids a few conflicts, it is worth it.